klippa-app/go-pdfium/README.md

 		return err
 	}

-	// Open the PDF using PDFium (and claim a worker) doc, err := instance.NewDocumentFromBytes(&pdfBytes)
+    // Open the PDF using PDFium (and claim a worker) doc, err := instance.OpenDocument(&requests.OpenDocument{
+      File: &pdfBytes,
+    })
     if err != nil {
         return err
     }

-	// Always close the document, this will release the worker and it's resources defer doc.Close()
+    // Always close the document, this will release its resources. defer instance.FPDF_CloseDocument(&requests.FPDF_CloseDocument{
+        Document: doc.Document,
+    })

 	// Render the page in DPI 200. pageRender, err := instance.RenderPageInDPI(&requests.RenderPageInDPI{